jocelynthode/tomcat-native/README.txt

 -------------

-The documentation available as of the date of this release is included in HTML format in the jni/docs directory.
+The documentation available as of the date of this release is included in HTML format in the docs directory.
 The most up-to-date documentation can be found at http://tomcat.apache.org/native-doc/